joseeloren/TemperatureMonitor/README.md

-# TemperatureWatcher
+# TemperatureMonitor

-A simple temperature
+A simple temperature monitor using MVC.